vocdoni/docs/docs/design/entities-reputation-mechanisms.md

 - Creation time.
 When was the first information about an entity `X` added?
 If it's very recent is highly suspicious.
 - ENS.
 An ENS domain can help a lot to guarantee the legitimacy of an entity.
 - Media accounts.
-An entity exists that exists outside Vocdoni can use their alternative accounts (website, twitter...) to point to the legitimate Vocdoni entity.
+An entity existing out of Vocdoni can use any alternative accounts (website, twitter...) to point to the legitimate Resolver + Entity on Vocdoni.

 ## Vocdoni for bootstrapping